 Things to Consider Before Buying a Breville Barista Express Espresso Machine

-Before you buy the Breville BES870XL, you should also ask yourself if you will be willing to learn espresso brewing.
+Before buying the Breville BES870XL, you should also ask yourself if you will be willing to learn espresso brewing.
 This machine comes with more bells and whistles, and it takes some time to get used to the operations.
-You have a learning curve with getting used to some of the things like dosing, grinding, tamping, espresso extraction and milk frothing.
+You have a learning curve to get used to some things like dosing, grinding, tamping, espresso extraction, and milk frothing.

 If you want a full ease-of-use experience, you may want to look at an automatic model instead.
-Fully automatic espresso machines handles everything.
-You press a button and the espresso maker handles the rest.
+Fully automatic espresso machines handle everything.
+You press a button, and the espresso maker handles the rest.
 A semi-automatic machine will handle most of the work but not all of it.
 But that is the fun part, once you get the hang of it.

-For the novice, you might begin with the pressurised baskets provided because this eliminates the need to perfectly dial in your shots.
-You can still tinker around with it, but this increases the margin of error, and for a beginner, the baskets can be helpful getting you started with such machines.
+For the novice, you might begin with the pressurized baskets provided because this eliminates the need to dial in your shots perfectly.
+You can still tinker around with it, but this increases the margin of error, and for a beginner, the baskets can help get you started with such machines.

 Presenting the Breville Barista Express

-One of the finest all-in-one espresso machines in the world, you have everything that you need from a single place to make a latte.
+One of the finest all-in-one espresso machines globally, you have everything you need from a single place to make a latte.
 The Breville Barista Express promises to help you get access to barista-level coffee.
 You can do this in under a minute, and you have authentic cafe-style results in little to no time.